 Such injuries and losses can come with substantial mental and emotional health concerns that also require treatment and care.
 You may need counseling and medication for your physical and emotional pain and anxiety.
 This is why you need to get the maximum amount of compensation that is owed to you.

 Some of these damages will be easier to prove than others.
 You can produce medical records and bills, your physician’s work restrictions, check stubs and/or a statement from your employer concerning your lost wages, estimates of your property damage, and records and bills from your mental health treatment, among other forms of evidence.
 Yet, when it comes to your pain and suffering, your psychological trauma, and the effects of losing a loved one, it is hard to put a monetary value on such damages.
-This is where the attorneys at the Elrod Pope Law Firm can come to your aid with the experience and skills you require to ensure that you get the maximum value of your claim.
+This is where the attorneys at the Elrod Pope Accident & Injury Attorneys can come to your aid with the experience and skills you require to ensure that you get the maximum value of your claim.
 Some losses can never be adequately compensated by money, but that doesn’t mean that you aren’t entitled to compensation for these losses.

 The Difference Between Economic and Non-Economic Damages